spica-engine/spica/docs/content/guide/function.md

 }
 ```

-The payload can be everything in practice despite they need to be parsed to be used by a function.
+You need to parse payload to be able to use it in a function.

 "Function" parses the following payload types by default: